Innovation, Venturing & Entrepreneurship in India Network

 - Seed the creation of an academic society that will organize annual conferences, create a journal, and architect a data repository in the areas of innovation and entrepreneurship.

 THE 2020 iVEIN REPORT

-iVEIN would be publishing the first India Innovation, Venturing and Entrepreneurship Report in the second half of 2020.
-This would build on the earlier editions of the India Venture Capital and Private Equity Report Series published during 2009 – 18.
+iVEIN will shortly release its first India Innovation, Venturing, and Entrepreneurship Report.
+This supplements the previous editions of the India Venture Capital and Private Equity Report Series, published during 2009 – 18.

 iVEIN invites all stakeholders associated with innovation, venturing and entrepreneurship to join the mission of creating, collaborating, sharing, and disseminating knowledge in innovation, venturing, and entrepreneurship.